 Not surprisingly, that kind of trial separation usually does end in divorce.
-That couple’s marriage was dead long before they separated.
+That couple’s marriage was over long before they separated.
 They just weren’t ready to sign the death certificate.

 Trial separations between couples who need some time apart to work on their marriage, however, can have a much different result.
 Those kinds of trial separations can actually strengthen a marriage – especially if the couple gets the right professional support to help them along.

-If you’re thinking of a trial separation, and you honestly want to try to save your marriage, then how you manage your trial separation matters … a lot!
+If you’re thinking of a trial separation, and you honestly want to try to save your marriage if you can, then how you manage your trial separation matters … a lot!

 The 3 Things You MUST Agree on If You Want Your Trial Separation to Work

 #1.
 GOALS: You Must Agree on Your Goals (… or at least be honest about them!)